Commercial Bank (Stevens Point, WI)

 Cause Details

-Closed after continuous withdrawals during the Panic of 1893; expected to resume within thirty days
+Closed its doors after an almost continuous run since June 25; expected to resume within 30 days

 Newspaper Excerpt